UtrechtUniversity/yoda/docs/administration/installing-preservable-file-formats.md

 Preservable file formats are read from iRODS and presented to the user.
 It needs to be a JSON (.json) file which validates against the JSON schema below.

-The naming scheme is up to the administrator, the lists ar presented alphabetically.
+The naming scheme is up to the administrator, the lists are presented alphabetically.
 In order for every user to be able to read the terms, a read ACL for public needs to be set.

 ```bash